AndrewAnnex/asap_stereo/README.rst

 3. `asap ctx-three MAX_DISP REF_DEM`
-   where "MAX_DISP" is the maximum allowable displacement in meters that you find between MOLA and the `dem` folder products from step two. and "REF_DEM" is the absolute path to the whatever non-geoid corrected DEM you want to align to HiRISE.
+   where "MAX_DISP" is the maximum allowable displacement in meters that you find between MOLA and the `dem` folder products from step two.
-   For CTX processed above it will be the "1-DEM.tif" file in the "dem_align" final products from the last step.
+   To find a value for the displacement, load the `PRODUCTID_PRODUCTID/results/dem/PRODUCTID_PRODUCTID-DEM.tif` file into a GIS environment and compare the vertical and horizontal displacement to the `-DEM.tif` CTX final file corresponding to the image.
+   "REF_DEM" is the absolute path to the whatever non-geoid corrected DEM you want to align to HiRISE (same one used for displacement estimate).

-Final products are located in the `dem_align` folder.
+Final products from step 3 are located in the `PRODUCTID_PRODUCTID/results/dem_align` folder.
+The `PRODUCTID_PRODUCTID_align_1-DEM-adj.tif` is the final DEM product, and the map projected images are `PRODUCTID_PRODUCTID_align_1-DRG.tif` and `PRODUCTID_PRODUCTID_align_025-DRG.tif`